 It really depends on your individual hair type, and leave-in conditioners come in an array of formulas, like sprays, creams, oils, balms, and more.
 If you have naturally fine hair, choose a lightweight spray or foam that'll leave your hair silky rather than greasy.
 If you have dry, damaged, or over-processed hair, it's a good idea to find a creamy, nutrient-rich formula with hydrating properties.
 For color-treated hair, go for one that's sulfate-free and color-safe.

-Generally speaking, though, there are some key, hair-boosting ingredients you'll want to look out for, like vitamins, antioxidants, natural oils, botanical extracts, and heat-protectant properties just to name a few.
+Generally speaking, though, there are some key, potentially hair-boosting ingredients you'll want to look out for, like vitamins, antioxidants, natural oils, botanical extracts, and heat-protectant properties just to name a few.

 When to Apply Leave-In Conditioner?

 It's easy: after the shower.
 (Not in it.)
 Since you don't need to wash leave-in conditioner out after, you can simply apply it to your wet hair before bed, for example.
 Let your strands absorb it while you sleep, or use it before blow drying or using heat styling to offer a layer of protection.